Complete Guide: Installing Manjaro with Secure Boot Enabled

 • Example 2cryptsetup --verbose --hash sha512 --iter-time 5000 --use-random luksFormat /dev/sdy5Copy

-Confirm and enter passphrase twice and unlock the container (longer password – better encryption)
+Confirm and enter the passphrase twice and unlock the container (longer password – better encryption)

 cryptsetup open --type luks /dev/sdy5 cryptroot